Warmiko/Warmiko/README.md

 ## Hi 👋 My name is Niko and I am a programmer!
+I program in C++ and Python and want to become an ML engineer in the future.

 <!--
 **Warmiko/Warmiko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.